UoB-COMSM0166/2026-group-11/README.md

 ## 2.1 Early stages design

-At the beginning of the project, we held several online meetings to share possible game ideas.
-The two ideas we discussed most were a rhythm game and a tower defence game.
-We chose tower defence because it gave us a clear structure to work with: enemies move along a path, players place towers, and the level ends with a clear win or loss.
+At the start, we compared several ideas in online meetings.
+The strongest options were a rhythm game and a tower defence game.
+We chose tower defence: enemies follow a path, the player places towers, and each level has a clear result.

-Our first plan was more ambitious than the final game.
-Around the third week, we wanted to make a multiplayer online tower defence game, where each player could build defensive towers and send attacking units.
-We explored this idea with a simple PowerPoint prototype and some paper sketches.
-This helped us talk through the map layout and player actions, but it also made the problems easier to see.
+Our first plan was larger.
+Around week three, we wanted a multiplayer tower defence game with towers and attacking units.
+We explored this with a PowerPoint prototype and paper sketches.

 https://github.com/user-attachments/assets/f44697fe-5f10-425b-bfe4-ec8478d52890